ash-project/ash/documentation/tutorials/get-started.md

 touch config/config.exs
 ```

-and add the following contents to it (if the file already exists, just make sure the `config` line is added)
+and add the following contents to it.

 ```elixir
 # in config/config.exs